 Recently we did a shoot for a long term client of ours, Anisa International.
 You already know what its for, right?
 Yep, chrome cosmetic brushes.
 This time the client wanted the brushes to be photographed directly from the top (top-down shot), which brought up an interesting challenge for me.

-If you’ve been following my blog for a while, you’ve seen that we’ve done many other shots of very similar glossy reflective cosmetic brushes (see them here), but none of them were from a top-down perspective of mirror-like brushes.
+If you’ve been following my blog for a while, then you’ve seen that we’ve done many other shots of very similar glossy reflective cosmetic brushes (see them here), but none of them were from a top-down perspective of mirror-like brushes.

-Its obvious that flat diffuser panels, which I use in many situations won’t work here.
-It will be impossible to get a smooth transition between flat panels and the camera.
+It’s obvious that flat diffuser panels, which I use in many situations won’t work here.
+It will be impossible to get a smooth transition between the flat panels and the camera.
 A cone-like sphere won’t work either, as it won’t create a uniform gradient across the brush, even if highlighted with stripbox (because of its spherical shape).
 The brush is a cylinder, therefore the light modifier should be cylindrical as well.

 It took me 10 minutes to build this lighting setup:

-This is how it looked like from inside:
+This is the view from inside:

-Few notes here:
+A few notes here:

-The resulted images looked like this:
+The resulting images looked like this:

 Another brush done with the same setup:

 If you look closely, you’ll find that I forgot to turn off the hair light (which wasn’t necessary here) and it added that bright highlight on top edge of the brush.
 I had 6 “normal” brushes and only one brush-less.
 I simply did not think about that hair light.